 On Friday I wrote about my time volunteering for SpecialEffect last week, an amazing charity which puts fun and inclusion back into the lives of people with physical disabilities by helping them to play video games.
-They use technology ranging from modified joypads to eye-control to find a way for individuals to play to the very best of their abilities; and by levelling the playing field in this way, they’re bringing families and friends together and having a positive impact on therapy, confidence and rehabilitation.
+They’re bringing families and friends together and having a positive impact on therapy, confidence and rehabilitation.

 GameBlast is their annual gaming marathon where gamers from all over the UK come together to raise funds and awareness for SpecialEffect so they can continue their excellent work.
 Now in its fifth year, over £700,000 has been raised the events so far and this amount has helped to change the lives of hundreds of people with disabilities who could previously only watch everyone else have all the enjoyment.

 I’ve participated in GameBlast four times now and as well as being for a good cause, it’s always a hell of lot of fun.
 In February this year Pete, Ben, Nathan and myself completed a non-stop 24-hour gaming session live on both the Later Levels and SpecialEffect Twitch channels, playing games such as Hidden Agenda and The Elder Scrolls V: Skyrim VR.
 By the end of it we were going crazy from lack of sleep and caffeine overdoses but managing to raise over £550 – thanks to the help of you awesome lot – made it all worthwhile.